florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Cost of engineering, toolong, and manufacturing
 ***********************************************
 The cost of the engineering labor, tooling labor, and manufacturing labor share a similar computation structure.
-It begins with estimating the total man-hours required for the development process for the first 5-year production period .
+It begins with estimating the total man-hours required for the development process for the first 5-year production period.
 Then, the cost is simply calculated by multiplying the number of man-hours (:math:`H_{\text{labor}}`) by the labor cost rate (:math:`R_{\text{labor}}`) for each subcategory, adjusted for inflation.